Arghya-Agrawal/OSDC-Hackathon/Readme.md

 ## How to submit a bug

-While using the converter,if u run into any kind of issue,you can submit a request to support@timepecustcare.mail.com or,if you already have the solution to fix the bug, then attach it with the support mail.
+While using the converter,if you run into any fata bug that can affect the code's usability, you can submit a request to support@timepecustcare.mail.com.
+Any and every help which can resolve the bug is greatly appreciated and can be itself attached with the support mail created.

 ## Acknowledgements